 Whether you arrive by trail or train it’s the most spectacular sight.

 Machu Picchu was an Inca city that wasn’t located by the Spanish Conquistadors and hence wasn’t plundered or destroyed.
 It was discovered by American professor Hiram Bingham in 1911.
-Inca architecture really is remarkable (note the amazing structures at Sacsayhuaman near Cusco).
+Inca architecture really is remarkable (there are many examples throughout the Sacred Valley between this site and Cusco).
 The dry stone wall structures are not square, doorways are trapezoidal and the stones are laid in such a way as to provide strength and flexibility.
 Many of the stones have multiple angles and are cut and sometimes polished to fit together perfectly.
 They have survived centuries of earthquakes, remaining standing long after the Conquistadors’ flimsy structures had toppled over.

-Although the functions of many of the buildings are not known for sure, archaeologists and anthropologists have determined that Machu Picchu was an important ceremonial site and have made some assessments as to what many of the features were – probably – used for.
+Although the functions of many of the buildings are not known for sure, archaeologists and anthropologists have determined that Machu Picchu was an important ceremonial site built as a royal estate for the Inca emperor Pachacuti.

 The function of the Funerary Stone is not fully clear but it is thought that it might be a sacrificial altar.